A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: Model Validation

 \subsection{Summary}

 Our model generates radii and moment of inertia coefficients within 0.5\% or 2$\sigma$ of the true values for Earth, Mars, the Moon, Venus, and Mercury.
-We replicate Europa's radius and moment of inertia to within 1\% or 3$\sigma$.
+We replicate Europa's radius and moment of inertia coefficient to within 1\% or 3$\sigma$.
 In addition, the core radii of Earth, Mars, the Moon, and Mercury are completely consistent with reality, only off by $1.16\sigma$ from other estimates at worst.
 The outer/inner core transitions of Earth and Mercury (but not of the Moon) are replicated.
-Both unambiguous density jumps within Earth's mantle are replicated to within 35 km, and several other density jumps consistent with at least some theories of the Earth's interior are present.
-Where our model is discrepant with seismographic constraints, the chief explanation tends to relate to physics and geophysics occurring at masses below Earth's, so the small errors that are found in the model will be unimportant for the vast majority of the exoplanets.
+Both unambiguous density jumps within Earth's mantle are replicated to within 35 km, and several other density jumps consistent with at least some theories of Earth's interior are present.
+Where our model is discrepant with seismographic constraints, the chief explanation tends to relate to physics and geophysics occurring at masses below Earth's, so our model is expected to extrapolate well into the exoplanetary mass regime.

 Having demonstrated our model's accuracy, we apply it to calculate mass-radius relations for exoplanetary populations.